 Bluff’s newest hotel is nestled among the majesty and solitude of hundred-million-year-old sandstone cliffs, where history whispers ancient legends from ancestral Puebloan-inspired dwellings.

-Nights 5 and 6: Fairfield Inn, Moab, Utah
+Nights 5 and 6: Fairfield Inn and Suites, Moab, Utah

 This newly-renovated property is the closest hotel to Arches National Park.
 Its comfortable rooms offer dramatic views of the park and of the Colorado River.